 Zendesk Chat is an excellent product for enterprise support teams.
 It works best with the budget, headcount, and admin bandwidth to justify it.
 For small teams where three people handle support alongside their other work, the per-agent pricing, AI surcharges, and admin complexity add up to a poor return.

-If you want the broadest channel coverage with AI at a clear price, Boei delivers over 50 channels and an AI chatbot starting at $14 per month ($8 base + $6 AI).
-Live chat agents cost $6/month each.
+If you want chat plus AI plus CRM plus 50+ channels in one widget at a clear price, Boei delivers the all-in-one conversation stack from $19/month, EU-hosted in Amsterdam.
+AI credits and automation across email, WhatsApp, and SMS are included.
 No per-resolution charges.
 No surprises.
 Start your free trial and see how it compares to what you pay now.

 Article by